camreon/seedbay/README.md

 ##SeedBay (CS 2340 - Objects and Design)
-###by Cameron Guthrie, Bill Dorn, Stephen Whipple, John Schaberg
+###Cameron Guthrie, Bill Dorn, Stephen Whipple, John Schaberg

 WIP web application to facilitate trading seeds using an eBay-style exchange system.
 Built with the Django web framework (Python), jQuery 1.7.2, Bootstrap, and SQLite.

 --

 ###How to use: